dhh1128/sivanea.com/moses-and-the-great-race.md

 <figure><img alt="" src="http://farm4.staticflickr.com/3120/2374805411_88cc710ca1.jpg" width="353" height="500" /><figcaption>Photo credit: Myrrien (Flickr)</figcaption></figure>

-Then they pretended that they were firemen, <!--more-->rescuing Moses's little sister from a sandbox that was really a burning building.
+Then they pretended that they were firemen, rescuing Moses's little sister from a sandbox that was really a burning building.
 But after a while Genevieve wanted a snack, and there was nobody to rescue, so they had to stop.

 Then they jumped on McKay's trampoline for a while.
 Everybody was getting a sunburn except Moses and Sean.